kookjookeem/kmeans-beamtilt/README.md

 # kmeans-beamtilt
-Beam tilt refinement by image shift groups in cryoSPARC for datasets acquired by the Leginon & Appion suite
+Beam tilt refinement by image shift groups in cryoSPARC for datasets acquired with the Leginon & Appion suite

 kmeans_groups.py reads the pre-prepared csv file with micrograph name and imageshift X & Y to group the micrographs based on their image shift groups.